Jose Siri Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.26 team ERA that ranks 17th across all MLB pitching staffs.
+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- In his last appearance on Saturday against the St. Louis Cardinals, the righty tossed five innings, giving up three earned runs while surrendering four hits.
+- The Dodgers have the 18th-ranked team ERA across all MLB pitching staffs (4.36).

-- In nine games this season, the 30-year-old has amassed a 5.88 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .295 to his opponents.
+- In his most recent appearance on Sunday, the lefty tossed 3 2/3 innings against the St. Louis Cardinals, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.